 Working German Shepherd Dogs

-We are a small hobby kennel with a focus on breeding only exceptional German Shepherd Dogs from strong, proven European working bloodlines.
+We are a small hobby kennel located in rural SE Michigan with a focus on breeding only exceptional German Shepherd Dogs from strong, proven European working bloodlines.
 We have been active in schutzhund and other dog sports for many years and all of our breeding dogs possess working titles, hip/elbow certifications, and are thoroughly screened and tested for health and temperament.
 Our dogs are also Handler Owned and Trained (HOT), and live in the house as constant companions.
 Working, training, titling and living with our dogs ensures that we have a thorough understanding of each dog's temperament, character, strengths and weaknesses, and this in turn allows us to make the best breeding decisions possible.

 We strive to produce a balanced dog with exceptional nerve and temperament coupled with strong drives and work ethic and a thinking, sensible character.
 In short, the type of widely versatile dog the German Shepherd was designed to be.
 Dogs from our kennel are currently working in schutzhund/IPO/IGP and other protection sports, herding, law enforcement, search and rescue, farm work, competitive agility, obedience, nosework, detection, service work, tracking and even barn hunt, dock diving and trick dog competitions.
 Just as importantly, they are also serving families across North America as sound, trustworthy and loyal companions and protectors.